PiyushKBhattacharyya/Digital-Nurture-4.0-DotNetFSE-2205484/Solutions-DotNet_FSE/Week-7/Mandatory-Exercices/Exercise3/README.md

-# React Currency Convertor - React events
+# Currency Convertor - React events
 ## Objectives
 - Explain React events
 - Define Synthetic Event and show how it standardizes browser events in React